Kadapa Municipal Corporation: List of Mayors

+2021 elections

 Civic administration

 The area of Kadapa Municipal Corporation is 164.08 km2.
-The Corporation is administered by an elected body headed by the Mayor.
+The corporation is administered by an elected body headed by the Mayor.
 The corporation population as per the 2011 census was 3,44,078.
 The present commissioner of the corporation is G.Surya Sai Praveenchand I.A.S. and the mayor is Kothamaddi Suresh Babu.

 Public services

 The Kadapa Municipal Corporation provides drinking water to the public and its per capita water supply per day is 120 LPCD.
 It has 3 public parks, secondary schools, elementary schools and many other services including colleges, playgrounds etc.

 Functions

 Kadapa Municipal Corporation is created for the following functions: